-- If you are already enrolled in the REPAYE Plan option, you will automatically be switched to the SAVE Plan once it becomes available.
+- If you are already enrolled in the REPAYE Plan option, you have automatically been switched to the SAVE Plan.

 - If you decide to apply for the SAVE Plan instead of a general repayment option:

 - Go to the “Apply for an Income-Driven Repayment Plan” section on this studentaid.gov web page.
-Choose the REPAYE Plan after filling out the required information.
-You will automatically be switched to the SAVE Plan once it is available.
+The SAVE Plan is one of the four options available.

-- Is the REPAYE Plan option not available?
-You may have an older or different type of federal student loan that requires a Direct loan consolidation first.
+- Is the SAVE Plan option not available?
+You might have an older or different type of federal student loan that requires a Direct loan consolidation first.
 Learn about the pros and cons here.

 - Once set up on the SAVE Plan, if you authorize a secure disclosure of tax information, you will be enrolled into the auto-recertification program.
 You will be prompted to do this on studentaid.gov in the future.
 This means the U.S. Department of Education will automatically get your updated IRS information annually.
 One less thing for you to remember to do!
 (You can always recertify manually if your household size increases or income decreases.)

-- Soon, updates to the IDR application on studentaid.gov will allow you to save your progress, enroll in less than 10 minutes, and track your application status.
+- The updated IDR application will allow you to save your progress, enroll in less than 10 minutes, and track your application status.

 Other steps to take before student loan repayment restarts

-Whether or not the SAVE Plan is a good option for you, there are other steps you will want to take when the current pause on student loan payment ends.
+Whether or not the SAVE Plan is a good option for you, there are other steps you will want to take.
 This includes: